Welcome to Children Count

 NutritionNutrition

-Nutrition is particularly important for children because they are still growing and developing.
+Nutrition is especially important for children because they are still growing and developing.
 Parents and families have the primary duty to make sure that their children have food.
 The government has a duty to support parents in feeding their children if they are unable to do so.

 More